quozd/awesome-dotnet/README.md

 * [MimeKit](https://github.com/jstedfast/MimeKit) - A cross-platform .NET MIME creation and parser library with support for S/MIME, PGP, TNEF and Unix mbox spools.
 * [PreMailer.Net](https://github.com/milkshakesoftware/PreMailer.Net) - C# library that moves your stylesheets to inline style attributes, for maximum compatibility with E-mail clients.

-## Sms
+## SMS / Phone Calls

-* [Twilio-dotnet](https://github.com/twilio/twilio-dotnet) - A .NET Library for sending sms and emails with Twilio.
-Supports .NET, ASP.NET, ASP.NET MVC and ASP.NET Web Pages (WebMatrix).
+* [Twilio-csharp](https://github.com/twilio/twilio-csharp) - A C#/.NET Library for sending and receiving phone calls and text messages with Twilio.
+Supports .NET 3.5+ and .NET Standard 1.4.

 ## Mathematics